 - follow the TM5 coding standards.
 See: TM5 coding standards - Remember that the base is used by everybody.
-To keep it usable for everybody, modifications to the base should be of interest for every users.
-In other words, it should not break existing functionalities.
-If it does, which can be totally justified, it is likely that the branch will not be merged back to the trunk to be shared with other projects.
+To keep it usable for everybody, modifications to the base should be of interest for every users and not break existing functionalities.
+If it does, it is likely that the branch will not be merged back to the trunk to be shared with other developments and projects.